fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_wanopt_profile.html.markdown

 * `ssl` - Enable/disable SSL/TLS offloading (hardware acceleration) for traffic in this tunnel.
 Valid values: `disable`, `enable`.

+* `ssl_port` - Port on which to expect HTTPS traffic for SSL/TLS offloading.
 * `status` - Enable/disable WAN Optimization.
 Valid values: `disable`, `enable`.

+* `tunnel_non_http` - Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP session.
+Can occur if an application sends non-HTTP traffic using an HTTP destination port.
+Valid values: `disable`, `enable`.

 * `tunnel_sharing` - Tunnel sharing mode for aggressive/non-aggressive and/or interactive/non-interactive protocols.
 Valid values: `private`, `shared`, `express-shared`.

+* `unknown_http_version` - How to handle HTTP sessions that do not comply with HTTP 0.9, 1.0, or 1.1.
+Valid values: `best-effort`, `reject`, `tunnel`.

 The `mapi` block supports: